phntmzn/my-c-extension/README.md

 ```

 Tools like `mypy` or editors with static analysis can then check types **before runtime**, improving reliability without losing Python’s flexibility.

-Let me know if you want to see examples where duck typing leads to subtle bugs—or how to enforce structural typing with `typing.Protocol`.